For info on the thematic structure, see the introduction page.

 8.184 spurs on his horses

 191 horses are given wine?
-Scholarly opinions are sceptical of this, but I think 'horses' is a metaphorical substitute for 'the men'.
+Scholarly opinions are sceptical of this, but I think "horses" is a metaphorical substitute for "the men".
 Homer's humour again, feeding the men before feeding their commander.

 8.212 Counterattack 1

 A failed counterattack, just like the one at 14.361- and Patrocles' aristeia (16.124-).
-Also, let us not forget, Hector's attempt to drive the Achaeans away.
+Also, let us not forget, Hector's attempt to drive the Achaians away.
 The only successful counterattack is the one by Achilles and it succeeds only because he does not go too far (this time).

 8.245 Zeus gives a sign

 Again one of those pictures representing the basic idea of the Iliad: an eagle, the bird of Zeus, drops a young fawn at his own altar: Zeus delivers himself a sacrifice.
-This is the "Plan of Zeus" (or at least the Patroclus-part of it) in a nutshell.
+This is the "Plan of Zeus" (or at least the Patrocles-part of it) in a nutshell.

 8.477 I don't care what you think